abolfazlshahsavaryyy/abolfazlshahsavaryyy.github.io/_projects/1_project.md

 - 💬 **Hate Speech Detection** – achieved **86% accuracy** on test data.
 - ⚡ **Celery + RabbitMQ** – used for asynchronous background task execution.
 - 📊 **GraphQL API** – powerful single endpoint for retrieving news in multiple formats.
+- 🐘 **PostgreSQL** – used as the relational database.
+- 📦 **Docker** – all services are fully containerized for easy deployment and scalability.

 ---